mini-wizbit/Ash-s-Back-End-Portfolio/README.md

 ## Connecting to the databases

-You will need to create two files to access the database, both are env. files which are currently git ignored.
-The two files are env.development and env.test, in each of these you'll need to add to the first line PGDATABASE=<data_base_name>.
+You will need to create two files to access the database, both are .env. files which are currently git ignored.
+The two files are .env.development and .env.test, in each of these you'll need to add to the first line PGDATABASE=<data_base_name>.
 In order to find these database names please look into the file ./db/setup.sql.
 After assigning please check that the files are ignored.